 In a fast-paced industry, excessive workload is a common scene.
 Due to downsizing, fear of job security, and uncertain economy, workers often see the need to accept more tasks and spend longer hours at work.
-Sadly, not all employees are good at managing heavy workload and instead endure the challenge until something bad happens.
+Yet, not every employee looks at managing heavy workload a challenge until something harmful happens.

-Paradoxically, added work doesn’t result in increased levels of productivity.
+Sometimes, added work doesn’t end in increased levels of productivity.
 In fact, it can lead to problems and circumstances that reduce a company’s earnings.

 Negative Effects of Too Much Workload

-Instead of getting more work done, increased workload results in overwhelmed workers that are more prone to commit mistakes.
-Overall quality may be at risk and errors can induce extra production costs for the company.
+Instead of getting more work done, increased workload results in overwhelmed workers more prone to committing mistakes.
+Further, overall quality may be at risk, and errors can prompt extra production costs for the company.

 Often, tired staff members face more stress that may affect their production and cause physical and mental health problems.
 Stressed employees may not always focus on or tend to their responsibilities.
-Excessive workload may give more pressure resulting in stressors including depression and physical symptoms such as high blood pressure.
+In effect, an excessive workload may cause more issues such as depression and conditions such as high blood pressure.